25 Apr 2025

 This is supplemented by the fact that these electronics engineers check existing components.
 They also create device documentation and layouts for existing systems.
 These can then be handed over to the actual users.

 Industrial electricians for devices and systems are also responsible for procuring components and equipment.
-In doing so, they support other technicians and electrical engineers in realising orders.
+In this way, they support technicians and electrical engineers in the realisation of orders.
 They create the planning for production processes and set up the production machines according to this planning.
 They install testing machines and thus support quality assurance.

 Documentation and records are created for the systems and production.
 They are also responsible for the maintenance and servicing of the components and systems.

-When carrying out repairs at the customer's premises, they find the sources of faults and analyse the malfunctions.
-They repair or replace the defective parts and advise users on how to use the machines and systems.
+During repair work at the customer's premises, they find sources of error, analyse the faults and rectify them.
+Defective parts are repaired or replaced, and users receive instruction on how to use the machines and systems.

 Digitalisation offers new challenges in the field of home energy management, among other things.
 To this end, they design devices and systems that allow energy requirements to be controlled and they install, maintain and repair such systems.